iTwin/iTwinUI/CONTRIBUTING.md

 In the terminal, a table will be produced for each violating component with the Axe rule ID being violated and its description.

 In Cypress, if the component violates a Axe rule, its rule ID and the number of offending nodes will be output in a line in the testing window.
-You can click on the line to highlight the offending nodes in the test browser.
+You can click on the line to highlight the offending nodes in the test browser and to output more information in the browser console.

 For more information on the Axe rule IDs and their meanings, visit [Deque University's list of Axe rules.](https://dequeuniversity.com/rules/axe/4.4/)